 Probabilistic Structures in EvolutionThis programme was approved by the Senate of the DFG on April the 19/20th, 2011.
 It is designed to run for six years.
-The first funding period will end in December 2015.
 Proposals for the second three-year funding period have been submitted and reviewed on September the 03/04th, 2015.
+The first funding period ends in December 2015; the second funding period is January 2016 to December 2018.

 The Priority Programme “Probabilistic Structures in Evolution” is devoted to the in-depth theoretical study of stochastic processes in population genetics (that is, describing the evolution of the genetic structure of populations under the action of the various evolutionary forces), stochastic models of adaptive dynamics (that is, individual-based models for the joint description of ecology and evolution), and probabilistic aspects of evolutionary game theory.